romana/romana.github.io/try/openstack.md

 Launch two or three instances on each network segment.
 Once they have started, you can examine the route table on the Compute Nodes where you will see tap interfaces for each VM running on the node.
 Note the way the addresses have been set using Host, Tenant and Segment IDs.

 If you log in to any of the instances (from Compute Node, 'ssh cirros@IP_address', or use the Console tab of the Horizon instance detail), you will be able to ping other instances on the same segment.
-If you *traceroute* the path to another instance, you will see the router hops along the path.
+If you *traceroute* the path to another instance on the *same* host, you will see the Host IP address as a router hop along the path.

-    $ traceroute 10.1.19.5
+    ubuntu@ip-192-168-0-10:~$ traceroute 10.1.19.5
     traceroute to 10.1.19.5 (10.1.19.5), 30 hops max, 46 byte packets
     1  ip-192-168-0-10 (192.168.0.10)  0.299 ms  0.033 ms  0.185 ms
-    2  ip-192-168-0-11 (192.168.0.11)  0.592 ms  0.484 ms  0.593 ms
-    3  10.1.19.5 (10.1.19.5)  1.158 ms  0.643 ms  1.226 ms
+    2  10.1.19.5 (10.1.19.5)  1.158 ms  0.643 ms  0.326 ms
     $

+>Note: A *traceroute* to an instance on a different host will show blank entries for the router hops along the path.
+This is normal, since ICMP traffic is blocked by default across OpenStack Hosts.

 Trying to ping instances on different Segments will fail.